Canticle

 Friends Who Sing Together

-We're a 16-person ensemble of Christian vocalists who tour in the summer.
+We're a 16-person ensemble of Christian vocalists based in Dover, Ohio.
 Our goal is to offer the time we share and the music we make together to God as a canticle — a song of praise.
+Our inaugural summer tour took us through Ohio, PA, and Canada in August 2023.
+Our 2025 Tour from July 25 - August 3 includes concerts in Ohio, Indiana and western Pennsylvania.

 Concerts